union-imgcross icon

 Accrued Leave At Termination Any unused leave or annual leave is paid upon the termination of service.

-To know more about the country’s employment policies and ensure your expansion efforts meet the legal requirements, connect with Skuad experts today.
+To know more about the country’s employment costs and policies and ensure your expansion efforts meet the legal requirements, connect with Skuad experts today.

 Contractors vs. Full-Time Employees